micmejia/bible-dump/NKJV/Philippians/Phil 2.md

 For the same reason you also be glad and rejoice with me. ## Timothy Commended

 ###### 19
-But I trust in the Lord Jesus to send Timothy to you shortly, that I also may be encouraged when I know your [^g]state.
+But I trust in the Lord Jesus to send Timothy to you shortly, that I also may be encouraged when I know your state.

 ###### 20
 For I have no one like-minded, who will sincerely care for your state.